-As the weather gets warmer, we are craving for light vegetable dishes like Turkish style Braised Green Beans with Tomatoes or salads during lunch time.
+As the weather gets warmer, one of our favorite lunch is lettuce wraps with low carb chicken salad or tuna salad without mayo.
 No more comforting stews or soups please.
 Eating light is one of the great things I love about summer, which also means easy cooking or no cooking at all.
 For a salad to be satisfying, we need some healthy fats and protein.
 Right?
-This keto chicken salad recipe contains all of those things.
+This keto chicken salad recipe contains all of those things too.

 How to make keto chicken salad

 I prefer using boneless chicken thigh fillets for this salad because they have more fat and we find them tastier than breast fillets.
 Cook the chicken fillets covered in a skillet with about ¼ cup water over medium low heat until they release water and then absorb almost all of it.
 Drizzle a little olive oil, season with salt, thyme and black pepper.
 Fry both sides until golden.

 If you have roasted chicken leftovers, it takes no time to prepare this keto chicken salad.
 Just heat it up and combine with other ingredients.

 To get the most benefit out of the healthy oil in avocado, I use an amazing avocado dressing over my salad.
 I shared the recipe for it here last week.
 Remember?
 It enriches all the flavors and you end up with the healthiest and tastiest salad ever!

 If you want to use mayonnaise instead of that super tasty avocado dressing, I don’t suggest store bought ones because they might not contain good oils.